saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 ## Prerequisites

 You should have completed all of the exercise [Prerequisites](../exercises/preReqs.md).
 You should have also completed [Task 4: Setup of Sample Spatial Data for the SAP HANA System](hdbData.md) using the Eclipse IDE.
+If you want more information on the steps to create a map in the SAP Analytics Cloud [please see here.](https://www.sapanalytics.cloud/guided_playlists/creating-geo-map/)

 ## Steps